June 15, 1982, Khulna

 Slow Left arm Orthodox

-In a country full of left-arm spinners, there are few who reached Abdur Razzak's heights.
-He was the first Bangladesh bowler to reach 200 ODI wickets and 500 first-class scalps.
+In a country full of left-arm spinners, few reached the heights Abdur Razzak did.
+He was the first Bangladesh bowler to get to 200 wickets in ODIs and 600 in first-class cricket.

-But for all his success, Razzak didn't quite make it as a Test bowler, having made his debut in 2006.
-He played 12 matches in eight years before suffering a drop in form in 2014, falling out of favour in all formats.
-But by regularly topping bowling charts in domestic cricket, Razzak earned a shock recall in the Bangladesh Test side in 2018 with Shakib Al Hasan out injured.
+But for all his success, he didn't quite make it as a Test bowler.
+He debuted in 2006 but played only 12 matches in eight years before suffering a drop in form in 2014 and falling out of favour in all formats.

 Batting & Fielding

 List A Matches